You can view and print this information in PDF format.

 - A written narrative/summary for each category of the aforementioned repair/restoration Project Scoring Criteria not exceeding 500 words per section OR 2,000 words total.

-- No more than 15 photographs (8 ½” x 11” maximum size) showing before, during and after photos of repairs and scope of repairs.
+- No less than 6 and no more than 15 photographs (8 ½” x 11” maximum size) showing before, during and after photos of repairs and scope of repairs.
 Individual photographs may be included under specific narrative sections AND/OR included as a comprehensive photo log.